biodiversitydata-se/userdetails/README.md

 Userdetails works hand in hand with [ALA CAS 5](https://github.com/AtlasOfLivingAustralia/ala-cas-5) and both share the same underlying database.

-CAS manages the local authentication as well as third party auth provider integrtion.
+CAS manages the local authentication as well as third party auth provider integration.

 ## General Information

+### Builds

+This project will build 3 artifacts, 2 concrete implementations of the user details app (userdetails-gorm for CAS and userdetails-cognito for AWS Cognito) and the userdetails-plugin that handles all commmon functions.

 ### Technologies
   * Grails framework: 3.2.11